Jubilant FoodWorks: Hong's Kitchen

 Jubilant FoodWorks launched its first homegrown brand called Hong's Kitchen, offering fast casual Chinese dining, with the first restaurant opening in Gurugram on 13 March 2019.

 Ekdum!

 Jubilant FoodWorks launched its second homegrown brand called Ekdum!, offering a variety of biryanis from across India in addition to kebabs, curries, breads, desserts and beverages.
 The first three Ekdum! restaurants were opened in Gurugram, Haryana in December 2020.

 ChefBoss

-Jubilant FoodWorks launched its first FMCG brand, ChefBoss in August 2020, ChefBoss is the company's brand that offers a range of ready-to-cook sauces, gravies and pastes.
-ChefBoss provides the perfect base so that the home chefs can add their magic and whip up new dishes effortlessly.
-With ChefBoss, you can try different cuisines anytime at home with ease.'
+In August 2020, Jubilant FoodWorks launched its ChefBoss, a brand of ready-to-cook sauces, gravies and pastes.